Branches or tags can be created if the appropriate directory structure exists in the repository.

 The diff button will display a list of the most recent commits and when selected the file view will show the changes between the versions of that file.

-The iPad always shows the last file selected in the right hand pane with the svn revision for that version of the file or the file differences between selected versions.
+The iPad normally shows the last file selected in the right hand pane with the svn revision for that version of the file or the file differences between selected versions.
+However, the file view can be maximized to make full use of the iPad's screen size (shown here).

 The Diff button becomes active when a text file is displayed and the recent change history has been retrieved from the server.